gurrier/localvolts/README.md

             {{ ns.price }}
 ```

+# Getting your API key

-To use this integration in Home Assistant, it is necessary to join Localvolts as a customer https://localvolts.com/register/
+To use this integration you need to be a Localvolts customer - you can join at https://localvolts.com/register/

-and request an API key using this form https://localvolts.com/localvolts-api/
+Once you have an account, your API key is available directly on the Localvolts website under **My Profile → API Key**.
+That is the quickest way to get it.
+If it isn't showing there, you can still request one using the form at https://localvolts.com/localvolts-api/

+You'll also need your **Partner ID**, issued alongside the API key.
+You no longer need to look up your NMI yourself - the integration asks Localvolts which NMIs your credentials cover and offers them during setup.

 # Installing the Localvolts Integration